Need a little more info to get you started?

 Do I have to ride for all 3 hours?

 No. It’s up to you and your team to decide how long you ride for, and how often you change riders.
-You are free to take breaks and stop in your garage as you approach them.

 Where will I be based on the day?